Outstanding Mechanical Engineer Awards

 Two awards have been established in honor of Robert Kohr in the School of Mechanical Engineering at Purdue University, the Robert H. Kohr Award in recognition of Outstanding Work in Dynamics, Simulation and Automatic Controls in 1973, and the R. H. Kohr Graduate Student Fellowship in Mechanical Engineering in 2019.

-Peter Konieczny is currently a Business Group President within Amcor, a global packaging company that develops and produces flexible packaging, rigid containers, specialty cartons, closures and services for food, beverage, pharmaceutical, medical-device, home and personal-care, and other products.
+Peter Konieczny is currently based in Zurich, Switzerland, working for Amcor: a global packaging company that develops and produces flexible packaging, rigid containers, specialty cartons, closures and services for food, beverage, pharmaceutical, medical-device, home and personal-care, and other products.
 The company employs more than 50,000 people and has revenues in excess of $13 billion from sales and operations in 200 locations in over 40 countries, including several locations in Indiana.
-Peter is responsible for all of Europe, the Middle East and Africa, and his organization has approximately 10,000 employees and accounts for 40 percent of the Flexibles business.

 Peter joined Amcor in 2010 after six years as President of Silgan White Cap.
 In the latter part of that appointment, he was located at the company headquarters in Downers Grove, Illinois.
 Silgan White Cap manufactures and supplies consumer goods packaging products for the food and beverage industries.
 Peter previously held Chief Executive Officer and Chief Finance Officer positions in the heavy industrial equipment industry.
 In particular, he was Managing Director of Noell Cranes, directing their construction and installation of shipping port cranes in China.
 Prior to that he served as Assistant to the CEO of Preussag AG, a German steel company, which he joined after working for four years as a Management Consultant for McKinsey and Company.